 It is disputed who this woman was or if she was even a real person.
 There are questionable reports that Mother Goose was a Bostonian woman named Mary Goose who had sixteen children (talk about a woman who lived in a shoe with so many children she did not know what to do).

 Supposedly after her husband died she went to live with her eldest daughter and sang songs to her grandchildren so much that other children flocked to listen to her stories.
-Eventually her son in law published these rhymes in a book.
+Eventually, her son in law published these rhymes in a book.

-There is in fact a tombstone from 1690 with Mary Goose’s name on it at the Granary Burying Ground in Boston, MA.
-However on a less depressing note, Mother Goose has her own theme park in Glen, New Hampshire.
+There is, in fact, a tombstone from 1690 with Mary Goose’s name on it at the Granary Burying Ground in Boston, MA.
+However, on a less depressing note, Mother Goose has her own theme park in Glen, New Hampshire.

-Story Land is the usual kid friendly amusement park with quite a few rides, character greetings, live shows and play areas all featuring the well known characters from Mother Goose’s nursery rhymes.
+Story Land is the usual kid-friendly amusement park with quite a few rides, character greetings, live shows and play areas all featuring the well-known characters from Mother Goose’s nursery rhymes.
 This park also has a handful of animals reminiscent of the lovable creatures from the stories.
 Story Land is open during the summer months of June, July and August.

 For more information visit Story Land New Hampshire

 Robert Lee Frost was born in San Francisco, California but his family relocated to Lawrence, Massachusetts when he was nine after the death of his father.
 He is known for his harsh, realistic poetry of life in rural Massachusetts.
-His name has a handful sites in New England that tourists can visit.
+His name has a handful of sites in New England that tourists can visit.

 The Robert Frost House in Cambridge, MA was built in 1884 and is listed on the National Register of Historic Places.
-An other of his homes on that same list is the Robert Frost Farm in Derry, New Hampshire.
+Another of his homes on that same list is the Robert Frost Farm in Derry, New Hampshire.
 The house itself is now a museum and the land is a state park.
 Many of his early poems were written here about farm life while he worked on the property for nine years.

-The Robert Frost Trail in Massachusetts is a 47 mile long footpath passing through Hadley, Amherst, Granby, Belchertown, Pelham, Shutesbury, Leverett, Sunderland, Wendell and Montague.
+The Robert Frost Trail in Massachusetts is a 47-mile long footpath passing through Hadley, Amherst, Granby, Belchertown, Pelham, Shutesbury, Leverett, Sunderland, Wendell, and Montague.
 It features many kinds of scenery and terrain.
 It was named after him due to his time served teaching at Amherst College in western Massachusetts.